Arnold Allen: Ultimate Fighting Championship

 Allen was expected to face Josh Emmett on 25 January 2020 at UFC Fight Night 166.
 However Emmett was pulled from the event for an undisclosed reason, and he was replaced by Nik Lentz whose original featherweight opponent also dropped out of the event.
 Allen won the fight via unanimous decision.
 Lentz would later claim he lost 40% of his vision after being poked in the eye by Allen.

-Allen was scheduled to face Jeremy Stephens on 7 November 2020 at UFC on ESPN: Santos vs. Teixeira.
+Allen was scheduled to face Jeremy Stephens on 7 November 2020 at UFC on ESPN 17.
 However, Stephens was forced to withdraw from the event, citing injury.
 In turn, the bout was cancelled.

 Allen faced Sodiq Yusuff on 10 April 2021 at UFC on ABC 2.
 After knocking Yusuff down twice, he won the fight via unanimous decision.

 Allen faced Dan Hooker at UFC Fight Night 204.
 He won the fight via technical knockout in the first round.
 With this win, he received the Performance of the Night award.

 Allen faced Calvin Kattar on 29 October 2022 at UFC Fight Night 213, winning via technical knockout following a knee injury to Kattar.

 Allen faced former UFC Featherweight champion Max Holloway on 15 April 2023 at UFC on ESPN 44, where he lost via unanimous decision, ending his win streak in the UFC.

 Allen faced Movsar Evloev on 20 January 2024, at UFC 297.
 In a competitive bout, he lost by unanimous decision.

 Allen faced Giga Chikadze on 27 July 2024, at UFC 304.
 He won the fight by unanimous decision.

+Allen faced Jean Silva on 24 January 2026, at UFC 324.
+He lost the fight via unanimous decision.

+Allen faced Melquizael Costa on 16 May 2026 in the main event at UFC Fight Night 276.
+He won the fight by unanimous decision.

+Allen was scheduled to face Aaron Pico on 24 October 2026 at UFC 333.
+However, Allen withdrew due to an injury and was replaced by Losene Keita.